Ircama/osm-carto-tutorials/pages/50_editing_guidelines.md

 This document includes the description of the development process and some best practices for managing the OpenStreetMap Carto style.

-## Development process to add a feature or to improve it
+## Development process to add a feature or improve it

 The process to add a new feature or to improve an existing one is described in the following chart.